 In compliance with orders issued by the PGC, the cost of projects that produce benefits over an extended period is recorded on the balance sheets as a recoverable cost in other assets.
 There is no return on the asset being charged to the customers.
-The unamortized costs included in other noncurrent assets were \$0.6 million and \$0.2 million as of August 31, 2023 and 2022, respectively.
+The unamortized costs included in other noncurrent assets were \$0.4 million and \$0.6 million as of August 31, 2024 and 2023, respectively.

 The Company has recognized the long-term portion of its environmental remediation liability as a regulatory asset, because based on available evidence, it is probable that the previously incurred costs will be recovered through rates.
-The Company estimates additional expenditures to be approximately \$23.6 million.
+The Company estimates additional expenditures to be approximately \$28.2 million.

-The Company has recognized COVID-19 pandemic expenses as a regulatory asset because it is probable that the previously incurred costs will be recovered through rates.
-COVID-19 pandemic costs, provisions for uncollectible accounts, and waived reconnection and finance charges were de minimis in FY 2023 and \$0.1 million in FY 2022 and recorded on the balance sheets as a recoverable cost in other noncurrent assets.
-In May 2023, PGW received \$0.2 million from Federal Emergency Management Agency (FEMA) which was used to offset a portion of the pandemic expenses.
-In June 2022, PGW received \$2.0 million from Commonwealth of Pennsylvania which was used to offset a portion of the pandemic expenses.
-The recoverable pandemic costs reported in other noncurrent assets were \$30.5 million and \$30.7 million as of August 31, 2023 and 2022, respectively.
+The recoverable pandemic costs reported in other noncurrent assets were \$25.3 million and \$30.5 million as of August 31, 2024 and 2023, respectively.
+The Company has recognized COVID-19 pandemic expenses as a regulatory asset because the PUC has allowed it to recover these costs through rates.
+COVID-19 pandemic costs, provisions for uncollectible accounts, and waived reconnection and finance charges were de minimis in FY 2024 and FY 2023 and recorded on the balance sheets as a recoverable cost in other noncurrent assets.
+In May 2023, PGW received \$0.2 million from Federal Emergency Management Agency (FEMA), which was used to offset a portion of the pandemic expenses.